Global synchronization beyond dense graphs: the case of threshold graphs: Introduction

-Our analysis shows that the global synchronization of threshold graphs is not a consequence of density.
-Instead, it arises from a different mechanism, namely the presence of local symmetries.
+(2) Our result shows that globally synchronizing graphs can have high heterogeneous degree sequence.
+It is interesting to note that the minimum-degree conditions necessarily enforce a high degree of homogeneity in the degree sequence.
+In contrast, we show in Section~\ref{discuss} that the degree sequences of threshold graphs are extremal: among all graphs with the same number of edges, they majorize every other degree sequence.
+Thus threshold graphs provide a class of globally synchronizing graphs with highly heterogeneous degree distributions, standing in sharp contrast to the degree homogeneity forced by large minimum-degree conditions.

+(3) Many existing approaches to global synchronization rely on the so-called \textit{half-circle lemma}, which states that for connected graphs, if all oscillators are contained in an open half-circle, then the dynamics contract toward synchrony.
+The remaining task is then to show that every second-order stationary point must lie within such a half-circle.
+One core proof difficulty is that it is unclear how to prove that threshold graphs are globally synchronizing using the half-circle lemma.
+In this work, we bypass the half-circle approach by exploiting the phasor geometry of local structures in the graph through the first- and second-order stationarity conditions, and by introducing an inductive argument that runs backwards along the construction sequence of threshold graphs.
+From a bird's eye view, global synchronization of threshold graphs arises from the presence of local symmetries.
 Some of these symmetries come from the graph structure itself: as we show in Lemma~\ref{sec:closed-twins}, closed twins must synchronize at any second-order stationary point.
 There are also symmetries that do not originate purely from combinatorial structure, that is, certain configurations exhibit a form of geometric symmetry.
 As we will show in Section~\ref{sec:sync-pendant}, in the configurations we call synchronous pendants, pairs of vertices that are not structurally symmetric nonetheless become geometrically equivalent at second-order stationary points and hence synchronize.
-Such symmetric configurations arise inductively along the construction process of threshold graphs.
-Their synchronization propagates backward from later-added vertices to earlier ones, which shows that every second-order stationary point is a synchronous state.
-Consequently, every threshold graph is globally synchronizing.